apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

-# DIY Content Discovery Platform with Generative AI and Apache Beam
+# DIY Content Discovery Platform with GenAI and Apache Beam

 ## Introduction